-A foster carer on Band A, caring for two siblings aged three and four would for example receive £200 per week in professional fees, plus £285.74 per week in foster care allowance.
+A foster carer on Band A, caring for two siblings aged three and four would for example receive £200 per week in professional fees.
+They would also get £285.74 per week in foster care allowance.
 A total of £485.74 per week.

 A foster carer on Band C, caring for a four-year-old and an 11-year-old could expect to receive a total of £745.45 per week in professional fees and allowances.

-There is a different payment scheme for supported lodgings providers who receive a weekly payments of around £250 per week for providing a home for a young person.
+There is a different payment scheme for supported lodgings providers who receive a weekly payment of around £250 per week for providing a home for a young person.

-The Staying Put weekly fee, for looked after children over the age of 18 who are living with their foster families in a Staying Put arrangement is £260 per week plus a weekly contribution from the young person of £20 per week.
+The Staying Put weekly fee is for over 18’s who are living with foster families.
+They receive £260 per week plus a weekly contribution from the young person of £20 per week.